 Cabling SystemA system for managing the great length of cables that connect each machine in a data center to power, networks, devices and resources.
 It is common for data centers to have a raised floor for easy access to cables.
 Alternatively, some cabling systems hang from the ceiling.

 UPSUninterruptible power source systems that provide protection from short power outages and unstable power supply such as surges.

 Energy Production SystemsA system of backup power such as a generator with fuel storage.
 It is also common for data centers to have a solar panel system on the roof or nearby.

 Environment ControlSystems for cooling hardware and providing heating, ventilation, air conditioning, humidification and dehumidification for the facility.
 Cooling is a significant element of data center efficiency.
 Data centers may be specifically designed and operated to minimize the power required to cool equipment.

 Fire ProtectionActive systems for fire protection such as smoke detectors and a fire sprinkler system.
-Passive systems such as fire-resistant barriers may also be used.An area for telecommunications companies to physically connect their networks and exchange traffic.
+Passive systems such as fire-resistant barriers may also be used.physically connect their networks and exchange traffic.

 Physical SecurityData centers are designed for security with few windows and features such as mantraps for access control.
 They are typically monitored with cameras and may have on-site security guards.

 Network Operations Center (NOC)A room for operations staff with tools for monitoring, administering, maintaining and securing computing resources.
 A NOC may act as first line support that provide service desk, incident management and problem management services.